letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 ### Inventory and Main Page

-The main page should display the inventory of the site.
-It should be a card UI with each item as a card.
+The main page should display the inventory of the AmazonBay.
+It should be a card UI with each store item as a card.
 Each card should have:

 - Title of the item
 - Item description